 Youth Tour/CYCLE Contest Winners

-Contestants were required to write a 400-600 word essay explaining the difference between an investor-owned electric utility and a cooperative.
+Contestants were required to write a 400-600 word essay on the topic “Imagine life without electricity.”
 Finalists were then selected and invited to New-Mac’s Neosho office for a personal interview by a panel of judges.

 Youth Tour will take place June 14-20.
 Mustain and Walker will attend a banquet in Jefferson City honoring the more than 100 delegates representing 39 Missouri electric cooperatives.
 Then, the next morning, they will be bused to St. Louis and fly on to Washington D.C., where they will spend the next five days visiting numerous tourist attractions.
 Some of their stops will include the Air Force, Washington, Franklin D. Roosevelt, Martin Luther King, Jefferson, Iwo Jima, World War II, Vietnam, Korean and Lincoln Memorials; Arlington National Cemetery; Mt.
 Vernon; Ford’s Theatre; and Capitol Hill.
 They will also interact with over 1,800 students from co-ops across the country during NRECA Youth Day.
 On the final day, the group will visit the White House before flying back to St. Louis, and busing to Jefferson City to conclude the trip.

 McCool and Galbraith’s CYCLE trip is July 17-19 in Jefferson City.
 Around 150 students from 39 cooperatives take part in this learning experience.
 Highlights include touring the Missouri Supreme Court and State Capitol and the opportunity to debate a fictional bill from the acutal floor of the House of Representatives.
 Additionally, they participate in leadership training, hear informative speakers, and interact with one another during various enjoyable activities.